As Seen In

 The current cybersecurity landscape is almost a perfect storm for unprepared MSPs: the likelihood that none of your clients will ever have a cybersecurity incident is close to zero… clients expecting you to bear most of the risk and liability when something goes wrong … the ease with which clients, end users and insurers can file and hold you hostage in a lawsuit.
 Coupled with the astronomical damages and ransomware demands we’re seeing (often in the high six figures, millions, or even tens of millions), it is more important than ever to have a robust risk management strategy, with a solid MSA at the core.

 Many insurers will request proof that you’re working with a written client contract – and some will even evaluate the quality your MSA – in order to factor this protection (or lack thereof) into the premiums you pay, and in some cases, even whether or not you are able to obtain insurance at all.
-Insurers know that not having an MSA (or working with a terrible contract) means less protection from legal liabilities, which means a higher risk to the insurance company, which results in higher premiums to account for the higher risk.
+Insurers know that not having an MSA (or working with a low quality contract) means less protection from legal liabilities, which means a higher risk to the insurance company, which results in higher premiums to account for the higher risk.
 For many MSPs, a well-written MSA can pay for itself just by the decrease in insurance premiums that otherwise would’ve been charged.

 Though cybercrime has been around for many decades, the risks have increased exponentially in recent years.